 - Determine the mapping between source code files and the binary/data files in each binary package

-We recommend to integrate these steps into our CI pipelines to provide early detection of any change to the licensing status of each package.
-Extending our CI pipelines will also enable developers to learn about new issues and to solve them during the merge request development flow.
+These steps have been integrated into our CI pipelines to provide early detection of any change to the licensing status of each package.
+Extending our CI pipelines also enables developers to learn about new issues and to solve them during the merge request development flow.

-FOSSology is a server based tool which provides a web front-end that is able to scan through source code (and to a degree binaries) provided to it, finding license statements and texts.
+FOSSology is an Open Source server based tool which provides a web front-end that is able to scan through source code (and to a degree binaries) provided to it, finding license statements and texts.
 To achieve this FOSSology employs a number of different scanning techniques to identify potential licenses, including using matching to known license texts and keywords.
 The scanning process errs on the side of caution, generating false positives over missing potential licensing information, as a result it will be necessary to “clear” the licenses that are found, deciding whether the matches are valid or not.
-This is likely to be a very time consuming process, though bulk recognition of identical patterns may provide some efficiencies.
-Once completed, FOSSology will record the licensing decisions and can apply this information to updated scans of the source.
+The scanning and clear process during the first time is more time consuming and requires special attention, however, subsequent runs should be much faster as FOSSology is able to use previous decisions to find the license information.
+Once completed, FOSSology records the licensing decisions and can apply this information to updated scans of the source.
 It is anticipated that, after an initial round of verification, FOSSology will only require additional clearing of license information should the scan detect new sources of potential licensing information in an updated projects source or when new packages are added to Apertis.
 It is possible to export and import reports which contain the licensing decisions that have previously been made, if a trusted source of reports can be found then these could also be imported, potentially reducing the work required.

 CI Pipeline integration